intel/edge-developer-kit-reference-scripts/README.md

 This is developer kits best known configurations setup scripts for various kind of Intel platforms and GPUs.

+> **Note:** The main branch of this repository contains the latest development version of the project.
+It may include experimental features, work in progress, or unstable code.
+If you are looking for the stable production version, please consider checking out the tagged releases.

 Based on the platform you are using, select the following to get started:

 ## Platform BKC